egdelgadillo/eslint-plugin-require-ts-check/README.md

    Always remember to format the code when saving if your editor does not do it automatically.

 2. Fork the repo
-3. Create a new branch based off of `develop`
+3. Create a new branch based off of `main`
 4. Add your changes
 5. Create a new changelog entry by running `npm run changelog` and fill in the data